Dear, if you are looking for a lucrative crop to cultivate in Kenya, try barley farming.

 Domestic and export markets

-The cereal crop is on high demand.
+The cereal crop is in high demand.
 It is mostly used in the brewing industry.

 It can also exported to neighboring countries.